YassineTk/Docs-provider/README.md

 ## Cursor Rules Configuration

-Add this to your Cursor Rules (This ensures the documentation context is automatically used without explicitly mentioning "Using my MCP" in queries.):
+Add the following specification to your Cursor Rules (This ensures the documentation context is automatically used without explicitly mentioning "Using my MCP" in queries.):

 "If a user ask you about ui pattern then follow the docs-provider MCP server."